 Scott Murray is an Associate Professor in the School of Architecture at the University of Illinois at Urbana-Champaign.
 His research and teaching focus on the cultural significance of building-envelope technologies of the last 100 years.
 He is the author of the books Translucent Building Skins (Routledge) and Contemporary Curtain Wall Architecture (Princeton Architectural Press).
 He is also a licensed architect with a design practice based in Urbana, Illinois.

 Clare Olsen is a licensed architect, published author and installation artist.
 She holds a Bachelor of Arts in Environmental Studies from Brown University and a Masters of Architecture with distinction from the University of California Los Angeles.
 Olsen’s research has focused on interdisciplinarity, computation, ceramics and design pedagogy.
-Her book, Collaborations in Architecture and Engineering, co-authored with engineer Sinead Mac Namara (Routledge, 2014) has received international acclaim.
+She co-authored Collaborations in Architecture and Engineering with Sinead Mac Namara (Routledge).